 Peace of mind when it comes to antivirus protection comes at a cost.
 Therefore, users have to make the decision of how much they are willing to pay for online security.
 I have delved into price comparisons for both companies below.

 If this sounds expensive to you the good news is both companies offer discounts for new customers.
-At the time of writing McAfee is offering $85 off its Total Protection (10 device) package for the first year, reducing the price to $34.99.
+At the time of writing McAfee is offering $85 off its Total Protection (5 devices) package for the first year, reducing the price to $39.99.

 Panda is currently offering first-year discounts across all its pricing options, reducing the initial annual prices to the following:

 - Panda Dome Advanced: $56.99

 - Panda Dome Complete: $85.99